rmatsuu1/rmatsuu1.github.io/README.md

     <img align="center" width="500" height="220" src="/assets/IMG/satellite_trajectory.png">
 </p>

 The time history of the SYM-H index was obtained through the [OMNI database](https://omniweb.gsfc.nasa.gov/form/omni_min_def.html).
 SYM-H data is available at 5 min cadence without any data gaps, which is convenient for this project because I don't lose any data points from unavailability of SYM-H data.
+Many other magnetospheric indices and solar wind parameters are also available on the OMNI database and can be downloaded if I decide to include additional features to my model as an extension to this project.

 Prior to any data cleaning, I reduced the density data to 5 min averages so that the time resolution matches that of the SYM-H data.